A clutch of stylish beach houses with indoor pool, spa, bar and restaurant on the stunning island of Tresco (each sleeps 6-10)”

 Inside they're all of similar style: extremely well-equipped kitchens and oak floors downstairs.
 Upstairs you'll tread on 40oz carpets and Designer's Guild cushions and curtains splash some vibrant colour (perhaps too much for some).
 Original paintings are showcased throughout courtesy of the Dorrien-Smith collection and many are by acclaimed contemporary artists renowned for capturing Cornwall and the Islands.
 The Master Bedrooms have floor-to-ceiling glass doors opening to a balcony with stunning sea views.
 The second and third smaller bedrooms face inland; each has twin beds that can be zipped together.
 Some houses have a downstairs snug/TV room with a sofabed for two; the rest have a separate dining room instead.

 For summer there's a dining terrace and a small patch of lawn.
 In cooler months there's a log burning fire to keep you warm and snug (plus wall heaters which are charged according to usage).
 If you want to keep connected, each house has flat screen digital/satellite TVs and free WiFi.

 Bathrooms are more functional than designer: spotless bathtubs, strong showers and lots of fluffy white towels.
-You'll need to bring your own toiletries, bathrobes and beach towels.
+A small selection of toiletries are provided and they now provide bathrobes and beach towels.

 Your choice of house may depend on the changeover day which varies (see below).